hayj/DataStructureTools/README.md

 So in case you receive same strings several times, you don't re-compute `strToLower`.
 The SD structure will keep fresh computed items and automatically remove old items.
 The items that are most often received will be kept in priority (according to read, modified and created timestamps).

-If you want to set the clean frequency, you can use `cleanEachNAction` init param:
+If you want to set the clean frequency, you can use `cleanEachNAction` init param (`500` is the default):

 	>>> sd = SerializableDict(limit=100, cleanEachNAction=500)